 Give them the gift of more adventure ideas.
 Backpacking guidebooks are a great way to learn about new destinations and they have lots of info on permits, campsites, and recommended itineraries.

-If you’re buying for someone in Canada, make sure you get them my book, Backpacking in Southwestern British Columbia.
+If you’re buying for someone in Canada, make sure you get them my books, Backpacking in Southwestern British Columbia and Backpacking on Vancouver Island.
 (Sorry for the shameless plug – I can’t help it!)

 Kula Cloth